 Why it works

 This sample statement further hammers the importance of certain risks over others.
-It grants insight for the whole organization into what the teams shouldering this risk need to prioritize for the enterprise to function.
-Statements like these contextualize specific risks within the risk landscape as a whole for any given team - in our case security risk and cyber risk management teams.
+It grants insight for the whole organization into what the teams shouldering this defined risk need to prioritize for the enterprise to function.
+Statements like these contextualize specific events or conditions within the risk landscape as a whole for any given team - in our case cybersecurity and cyber risk management teams.

 Cyber Risk Appetite Statement Example